Jihadists attack key aid facility in northeast Nigeria

 Twelve aid workers were killed in northeast Nigeria in 2019 as the conflict has become increasingly perilous for those trying to deliver humanitarian assistance to the hundreds of thousands of displaced.
 Two female humanitarian workers are still being held by jihadists after being kidnapped.

-There was no immediate claim of responsibility for the attack from either faction.
 The violence has spread to neighbouring Niger, Chad and Cameroon, prompting the formation of a regional military coalition to fight the Islamists.
-(AFP) PMS
+(AFP) IND

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)